daniel404e/A-Dynamic-Blog/README.md

 # A-Dynamic-Blog
-Blog-Like-A-Frog is a user friendly blog made using js and ajs Dynamically add posts and view them .
+Blog-Like-A-Frog is a user friendly blog made using js and ejs

+Dynamically add posts and view them .

 hosted live @  https://dynamic-blog-server-6.herokuapp.com/